- Lets connect

 While the company website is a good place to start your research, you will need to go beyond this to really impress your interviewer.
 So search the company's social media channels, take a look to see if they have recently been in the news, and read up on industry-specific blogs.

 Preparation and planning is key to acing any graduate job interview.

 Start by reading the job description thoroughly, identifying the traits that are being asked for (whether that be leadership, written communication or commercial examples) - and then thinking of examples of when you have demonstrated these skills, so you're not caught off-guard!

 You should also be able to describe what the company does in 3 or 4 sentences, and be able to identify what makes them unique, their place in the market, and who their competitors are.

 Candidates who have prepared well and have done their research will always stand out above those who haven't.

 You'll give off the best impression if you come in prepared on your first day.
 This means:

 While your first day in a new role is always going to be nerve-wracking, it's important to hide any anxiety and try to be smiley, friendly and upbeat.
 Introduce yourself to your new colleagues and make conversation with as many people as you can.

 In all likelihood, you'll spend your first day being bombarded with lots of new information - so take a pen and notepad, and jot down anything important so you don't forget it!

-Don’t feel like you’re pestering by asking questions - your new colleagues will expect you to be inquisitive on your first day.
-Asking questions not only shows your enthusiasm for the role, but can be a great way to get to know your new workmates.
+Don't feel like you're pestering by asking questions - your new colleagues will expect you to be inquisitive on your first day.
+Asking questions not only shows your enthusiasm for the role but can also be a great way to get to know your new workmates.